 All students admitted to the Doctor of Physical Therapy Program are randomly assigned an individual PT faculty advisor.
-Academic advising is an integral component of the successful educational experience and therefore, students are required to meet with their assigned advisor at least 2 times per semester.
+Academic advising is an integral component of the successful educational experience and therefore, students are required to meet with their assigned advisor at least 1 time per semester.
 A student on probation must meet with their advisor at least one time per month.
+There may be additional reasons the student may be required to meet with their advisor, including notification by the Program Director or Course Coordinator.
+In each instance, the student will be required to schedule a meeting within 1 business day of being notified of the requirement.
+Failure to do so will result in a deduction in professionalism points for any/ all of the respective courses.
+This deduction will occur each day the student fails to schedule an appointment.

 The advisor should make every effort to be accessible and responsive to students and students are responsible for being prepared and knowledgeable of the university and department policies and procedures.
 The faculty advisor is available to discuss academic and non-academic issues and will assist the student with appropriate resources.
 Failure to meet this requirement may delay progression through the program.
 The advisor may serve as an advocate for the student when needed for academic or disciplinary issues.
 Additional advising may be required during matriculation, at the discretion of the Program Director.